shamikaredkar/SlimeSprint/README.md

 ## About The Project

-This project is a fun and interactive game called Slime Sprint, implemented in JavaScript using the HTML5 Canvas API.
-The objective of the game is to navigate your slime character through various obstacles and reach the finish line as quickly as possible.
+This project is a fun and interactive game called Slime Sprint, implemented in JavaScript using the HTML5 Canvas.
+The objective of the game is to navigate your slime character through various obstacles and get a high score.

 ## Features: